 When peripheral neuropathy symptoms are influenced by spinal mechanics, a chiropractic evaluation becomes an important part of the picture.
 Nerve compression at the spinal level can amplify symptoms that originate further down the peripheral pathway.
 Addressing misalignment or restricted motion in the lumbar or cervical spine can reduce nerve irritation at the source and improve the overall quality of the signal traveling through affected nerve fibers.

-At Integra Health, Dr. Noble Thomas and Dr. Rita Merai take time to review your history and movement patterns before determining whether spinal care is appropriate for your neuropathy presentation.
+A thoughtful plan aims to improve how your body organizes movement and reduce unnecessary strain, so your system can stop bracing all the time.
+At Integra Health, Dr. Noble Thomas and Dr. Ritika Merai take time to review your history and movement patterns before determining whether spinal care is appropriate for your neuropathy presentation.
 The goal is always to understand the full picture rather than apply a generic protocol.

 Shockwave Therapy